bseth99/basejs/README.md

 ### Features ###

 - Does not depend on any other library
-- Provides a root object definition Base that can be extended to create new object classes via extend() method
+- Provides a root object definition Base that can be extended to create new object classes via `extend()` method
-- Handles function collisions and creates _super(), _superApply(), and _superStop() to enable invoking parent functionality seemlessly in child implementation
+- Handles function collisions and creates `_super()`, `_superApply()`, and `_superStop()` to enable invoking parent functionality seemlessly in child implementation
 - Allows additional objects to be "mixed" into the object prototype and chains function name collisions automatically
+- Adds support to ensure constructor is called with "new"
+- Inserts a `_guid` property on each instance to help with debugging

 Usage